realpython/python-guide/docs/writing/documentation.rst

         """Returns the square root of self times self."""
 	...

-.. seealso:: Further reading on docstrings: :pep:`257`
+.. see also:: Further reading on docstrings: :pep:`257`

 Other Tools